 Rua Garett is a pretty courtyard area in the Chiado district.
 Its tucked away from the busy streets and has three restaurants with indoor and outdoor dining space.
 The most popular of the three places seemed to be Mezo Giorno restaurant.
 They serve a variety of pizzas, pastas and salads.
 The food was great and quite reasonable too.
 This was definitely one of the nicer areas we found in the Chiado area.

+We got lucky in our search for where to stay in Lisbon with kids.
 We stayed at the fabulous Martinhal Lisbon Chiado Family Suites.
 They offer spacious serviced apartments in the centre of Lisbon, specialising in luxury family stays.
 They are in a great location to access both central Lisbon and the shoreline of the Tagus River.
-Martinhal is most certainly the ‘go-to’ company if you want a family trip with ease.
-From free baby concierge, to pyjama parties, and freshly made food for kids of all ages, it really changed our thoughts on how we travel.
+Martinhal is most certainly the ‘go-to’ company if you want an easy trip to Lisbon with toddlers.
+From free baby concierge, to pyjama parties and freshly made food for kids of all ages, it really changed our thoughts on how we travel.

 We stayed in a one bedroom apartment with open plan living and dining space.
 We had a large fully equipped bathroom with a walk-in shower and separate bath.
 They even had a potty and stepping stool for our daughter.
 There was another separate toilet and an area which could realistically be considered a second bedroom.
 It had two bunk beds that can be neatly folded onto the wall if not in use.